btmartin721/ClineHelpR/README.md

 The first column indicates transcript or scaffold ID.
 The second indicates the SNP position on the scaffold or mRNA.

-If you don't want to make the ideogram, these values can be anything without whitespace.
+If you don't want to make the ideogram, these values can be made up.

 ### BGC Output Files